 Present: Is your brain thinking about speech?
-That is my kid friendly way of asking students to make sure they are focused and engaged in our tasks
+That is my kid-friendly way of asking students to make sure they are focused and engaged in their tasks

 Positive: We cheer on ourselves and our friends in speech.
-A kid friendly way to talk about growth mindset.
-If you don’t know what they is you can read this post.
+A kid-friendly way to talk about growth mindset.
+If you don’t know what they are you can read this post.
 This means not only saying good job to your friends but reinforcing that we are learning new things and shouldn’t get down on ourselves for not understanding something right away.

 Participate: I give you a task, you complete it, or at least give a decent effort of trying to.